Below are answers to frequently asked questions

 Q: Will the projection show on my windows?

 A: A projection will not show on the transparent glass of your windows, but it will show on your window coverings.
 Make sure your blinds or window coverings are closed when you project.
 If you don’t have window coverings or they are a dark color, you might try lining the inside of the window with white paper or poster board.
 Also, be sure to remove any window screens as they can darken the image.

 Q: I have a street light in front of my house.
 Can I still do this?

-A: Maybe.
+A: Probably.
 The more ambient light there is in the area, the greater chance it may wash out your projection image.
-Some street lights aren’t as bright as others and you may find the projection works just fine even with the street light.
+But some street lights aren’t as bright as others and you may find the projection works just fine even with the street light.
 In other circumstances you may be able to temporarily turn off the street light using our laser pointer trick.
 Click here for more information.

 Q: How long does it take you to customize a video?

 A: Typically about 3-5 business days, but it depends on our workload.
 If you need a rush job, just contact us and we will do our best to accommodate you.
 Keep in mind that you will need time on your end to draw your map and test the alignment, which usually takes a few days also.